CDCgov/ixa/docs/book/src/topics/indexing.md

 ```

 Use `PropertyIndexType::Unindexed` to define the multi-property without creating
-an index automatically.
+a default index.
 You can later call `context.index_property` for that
 multi-property to create a full index.

 Defining a multi-property _does not_ automatically create indexes for each